jackietindd/MOPSO-CD-ELS/README.md

 # MOPSO-CD-ELS

 This is the code for implementing the MOPSO-CD-ELS algorithm presented in the paper:
 [A bi-objective load balancing model in a distributed simulation system using NSGA-II and MOPSO approaches](https://www.sciencedirect.com/science/article/pii/S1568494617305513).
 Please noted that the evaluation function of the load balancing problem is not provided.
-Only the benchmark functions are considered.
+Only some benchmark functions are considered.

 # Algorithm
 * MOPSO-CD